What Businesses Need to Know About the New PPP Loan Forgiveness Application

 - You didn’t reduce wage rates or employee salaries by more than 25% and were unable to operate during the Covered Period at the same level of business activity as before February 15, 2020, due to compliance with requirements established or guidance issued between March 1, 2020, and December 31, 2020.

-James said most borrowers who qualify for the EZ application will fall into the third category.
+Most borrowers who qualify for the EZ application will fall into the third category.

 The primary benefit of using the EZ loan forgiveness application is that the borrower won’t have to submit nearly as much information to the lender.
 What’s important to realize, though, is that the lender will still have the opportunity to request additional documents and detailed calculations, and borrowers will still have to know the number of full-time equivalent (FTE) employees.
 Much of the basic work in preparing the loan forgiveness application is still being done in the background, even if it is not submitted.